-Georgie Badiel is the founder of the Georgie Badiel Foundation, a non-profit charity that aims to provide access to clean water and sanitation facilities to countless small villages in Burkina Faso.
+Georgie Badiel-Liberty is the CEO and Founder of the Georgie Badiel Foundation, a non-profit charity that aims to provide access to clean water and sanitation facilities to countless small villages in Burkina Faso.

-Georgie Badiel was born in Abidjan, raised right in the middle of Cote D’Ivoire and Burkina Faso.
+Georgie Badiel-Liberty was born in Abidjan, raised between Cote D’Ivoire and Burkina Faso.
 She has found great success in the world of fashion, named Miss Burkina Faso in 2003 and Miss Africa in 2004, but her true calling lies in activism at the Georgie Badiel Foundation.
 As a small and focused charity, the foundation is dedicated solely to bringing fresh water and sanitation facilities to the people of Burkina Faso.

-Georgie is also the co-author of The Water Princess, a children’s book about her early life in Burkina Faso.
+Georgie is also the co-author of The Water Princess, a children’s book about her early life in Africa.
 As young girl, Georgie used to walk for three hours every day to fetch water for her family.
-After traveling the world, Georgie went back to her village to visit her sister, who was almost nine months pregnant.
-Despite her pregnancy, Georgie’s sister still needed to travel miles and miles every morning to retrieve water.
+After traveling the world, Georgie went back home to visit her sister, who was almost nine months pregnant.
+Despite her pregnancy, Georgie’s sister still needed to get up at 2 AM to get water.
 Recognizing a critical shortage of clean, accessible water for thousands of people just like her sister, Georgie set out to transform their lives.

 Etelle Higonnet is Mighty’s Legal and Campaign Director, where she focuses on forest conservation in Southeast Asia and Africa, with an emphasis on the palm oil and rubber industries.